Kodkollektivet/documents/meetings/meeting-items_2018-11-20.md

 - this year´s charity will focus on "Everyone has a right to function in their own way"
 - RadioLUR in campus Växjö start an own broadcast to help collect money.
 We do this through RadioLUR
 - asking if you in Kodkollektivet want to talk on the broadcast for about 50 minutes (13-14 December)
-- SOMEONE INTERESTED?? --> BB can do it :)
+- TODO: SOMEONE INTERESTED?? --> BB can do it :)

 ### Photoshoot of board members
 - Chris could be the photographer